Last Updated: May 3, 2026

 Blocadren is a drug marketed by Merck and is included in one NDA.

 The generic ingredient in BLOCADREN is timolol maleate.
 There are fifteen drug master file entries for this compound.
-Twenty-eight suppliers are listed for this compound.
+Twenty-five suppliers are listed for this compound.
 Additional details are available on the timolol maleate profile page.

 DrugPatentWatch® Litigation and Generic Entry Outlook for Blocadren